saurontech/Advantech-VCOM-Linux-Driver/doc/secure_boot.md

 However, this proccess might differ according to the version of your DKMS.
 On **Newer** DKMS systems like the one used on RHEL9(DKMS-3.0.4), the drivers are signed with the "/var/lib/dkms/mok.key", and "/var/lib/dkms/mok.pub".

-Before doing anything, collect information of your current system.
 1. Check if secure boot is enabled
 ```console
 foo@bar~:$ sudo mokutil --sb-state